gotchoices/MyCHIPs/doc/Lifts.md

 such as blockchain have been unable to achieve.

-It would be nice to have an algorithm that will achieve an atomic result even when all 4 of our users have their data in different databases on different computers distributed around the Internet.
+It would be nice to have an algorithm that will achieve an atomic result even when all four of our users have their data in different databases on different computers distributed around the Internet.

 And now, the bad news: